 Fromkin, Victoria A. Department of Linguistics, University of California, Los Angeles, California.

-The science, that is, the scientific study of language, is concerned with the general and universal properties, of language.
+The science of language.
+Linguistics, that is, the scientific study of language, is concerned with the general and universal properties of language.
 Interest in language seems to have arisen in the earliest history of the human species.
-Every culture has left records that reveal philosophical or practical concerns for this unique human characteristic, and these concerns have varied over time.
-The middle of the twentieth century saw a shift in the principal direction of linguistic inquiry from one of data collection and classification to the formulation of a theory of generative grammar, which focuses on the biological basis for the acquisition and use of human language and the universal principles that constrain the class of all languages.
+Every culture has left records that reveal philosophical or practical concerns for this unique human characteristic.
+The focus of much linguistic inquiry involves the formulation of a theory of generative grammar, which analyzes the biological basis for the acquisition and use of human language and the universal principles that constrain the class of all languages.
 In particular, generative grammar distinguishes between the knowledge of language (linguistic competence), which is represented by mental grammar, and the production and comprehension of speech (linguistic performance).
 In addition, the areas of the brain specialized for language have been investigated (see illustration).
 See also: Anthropology; Brain; Cognition; Psychology; Speech; Speech perception

 The content above is only an excerpt.

 To learn more about subscribing to AccessScience, or to request a no-risk trial of this award-winning scientific reference for your institution, fill in your information and a member of our Sales Team will contact you as soon as possible.

 Let your librarian know about the award-winning gateway to the most trustworthy and accurate scientific information.

 AccessScience provides the most accurate and trustworthy scientific information available.

 Recognized as an award-winning gateway to scientific knowledge, AccessScience is an amazing online resource that contains high-quality reference material written specifically for students.
 Contributors include more than 10,000 highly qualified scientists and 46 Nobel Prize winners.